How to Set Sales Targets Without Historical Data: A Step-by-Step Guide for New Founders

 Setting strong sales targets, even without previous data, involves a few considerations.

-Understand The Market (Bottom-Up Approach): Don't simply pick a number.
+Step 1: Understand the Market Using a Bottom-Up Approach: Don't simply pick a number.
 First, figure out the entire market potential for your product or service.

 Then figure out about how much of it you can catch in the first year.
 To get this, conduct in-depth research on rivals and consumers.